naclsn/sel/WRITEME.md

+Some thing are (already) no longer up to date, see end of 'Assembling Pipe Fittings'.

 Yet an other `awk`-ish command line tool, with a (point-free\*) functional approach (and written in Rust or whatever -- if I don't give up on it).